The Every Day Cafe

 of the everyday cafe.

-As Sinatra sings, “all the way”
+As Sinatra sings, “All The Way"

-from the piped-in
+from the piped-in great beyond,

 your hand journeys past